tanberry/learnings/gitmagic.md

  ## How to manage upstream commits that are ahead of your local repo

- If you create a PR, and someone pushes tcommits to it upstream, you won;t be able to do a `git pull` to synch.
+ If you create a PR, and someone pushes commits to it upstream, you won't be able to do a `git pull` to synch.
 You will need to do a `git rebase` command.

   `git rebase origin <name of upstream branch>`